onsi/gomega/index.md

 To bring it all together: there are three ways to instruct a `ghttp` server to handle requests: you can map routes to handlers using `RouteToHandler`, you can append handlers via `AppendHandlers`, and you can `AllowUnhandledRequests` and specify an `UnhandledRequestStatusCode`.

-When a `ghttp` server receives a request it first checks against the set of handlers registred via `RouteToHandler` if there is no such handler it proceeds to pop an `AppendHandlers` handler off the stack, if the stack of ordered handlers is empty, it will check whether `AllowUnhandledRequests` is `true` or `false`.
+When a `ghttp` server receives a request it first checks against the set of handlers registered via `RouteToHandler` if there is no such handler it proceeds to pop an `AppendHandlers` handler off the stack, if the stack of ordered handlers is empty, it will check whether `AllowUnhandledRequests` is `true` or `false`.
 If `false` the test fails.
 If `true`, a response is sent with `UnhandledRequestStatusCode`.

 ## `gbytes`: Testing Streaming Buffers